OpenFolf/project-report-vuepress/docs/design-overview/README.md

 Most users felt the stats page should show more varied options of stats regarding games users have played.
 Otherwise they really liked the look and feel of the stats page and users seemed to have no trouble looking up score from previous games.

-**Potential reaction**: Add more statistic options for users to see regarding their gameplay in future iterations of the application
+**Potential reaction**: _Add more statistic options for users to see regarding their gameplay in future iterations of the application._

 ---

 _**User is able to sign-up within 1 min.**_

 Most users were able to sign up within this time limit.
-Quite a few noted that it would be nice to be able to sign in using Gmail or Facebook.
-A user thought that the application was broken because after sending the confirmation code the user was redirected to the sign in page without him noticing.
+Quite a few noted that it would be nice to be able to sign in using _Google_ or _Facebook_.
+A user thought that the _application_ was broken because after sending the confirmation code the user was redirected to the sign in page without him noticing.

-**Potential reaction**: Add Google auth and/or Facebook in the future.
+**Potential reaction**: _Add Google auth and/or Facebook in the future.
 We had discussed that we did not want Google or Facebook to be the first thing new users of our open source application would see.
-We might review that stance in later iterations of the application.
+We might review that stance in later iterations of the application._

-Furthermore, some kind of user feedback has to be added to the sign in process.
+_Furthermore, some kind of user feedback has to be added to the sign in process._

 ---